 Saint Joseph’s Shankill provides person centred care to our residents, looking after all their dementia specific needs from the very early stages of dementia to the later life palliative stage of the dementia illness.

-Learning from Dementia Care Matters; Butterfly Model of Care, our staff are totally dedicated to connecting to each one of our residents on an emotional level, they find out what is special to them and their family, and what things have mattered most to them in their lifetimes.
+Learning from Meaningful Care Matters; Butterfly Model of Care, our staff are totally dedicated to connecting to each one of our residents on an emotional level, they find out what is special to them and their family, and what things have mattered most to them in their lifetimes.
 We focus on making every moment special.
 And we are well on our way to receiving the Butterfly Kite Mark from Dementia Care Matters.

 Household model of care

 It is widely appreciated that people living with dementia should live at home for as long as possible.
 But for many people this may no longer be feasible.